remnrem/luna-doc/docs/ref/ms.md

 Briefly, the `MS` workflow follows these steps:

  - extracts global field power (GFP) __peaks__ from EEG signals (that must previously have been average-referenced)
- - cluster GFP maps (__segmentation__) to a small number of prototypes, e.g. _K_ = 2,3,4, etc, using a polarity-invariant (modified _k_-means clustering, in which prototypes are based on the first eigenvector of the class-specific covariance)
+ - cluster GFP maps (__segmentation__) to a small number of prototypes, e.g. _K_ = 2,3,4, etc, using a polarity-invariant (modified _k_-means clustering), in which prototypes are based on the first eigenvector of the class-specific covariance
  - __backfit__ the prototype maps to all original sample points
  - perform temporal smoothing (relabelling short segments)
  - calculate various statistics per individual